khatchad/vimrc/sources_non_forked/vim-nightfly-guicolors/README.md

 _nightfly_ is a dark midnight theme for classic Vim & modern Neovim.

-Note, this theme is a hybrid implementation; Vimscript is used for common Vim and Neovim highlights whilst Lua is used for Neovim exclusive highlights.
+Note, _nightfly_ is a hybrid theme; Vimscript is used for common Vim and Neovim highlights whilst Lua is used for Neovim exclusive highlights.

 :point_right: I maintain another dark theme named [moonfly](https://github.com/bluz71/vim-moonfly-colors) which may be of